- Places to Explore

 If you're hungry, look for carts serving gelato from Amorino or sandwiches from the chain bakery Paul.
 Also, there are four cafés with terraces in the center of the garden.
-The two closer to Place de la Concorde— Café Renard and Le Médicis—serve fare a bit more upscale.
+One of the two closer to Place de la Concorde—Le Médicis—serves fare that's a bit more upscale.

 - Address: Bordered by Quai des Tuileries, Pl. de la Concorde, Rue de Rivoli, and the Louvre, Louvre/Tuileries, Paris, 75001 | Map It

 - Hours: June–Aug., daily 7 am–11 pm; Apr., May, and Sept., daily 7:30 am–9 pm; Oct.–Mar., daily 7:30–7:30

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014